Th1b0/Cara-Music/README.md

  1. cd into the frontend directory
  2. Build the frontend by doing `npm build`
  3. Serve the app configuring your favourite http server or do `serve -s build` if you have serve installed
+> The app will start on port 3000, but you can change it to whatever you want.

 ## License
 The application is licensed under the terms of the MIT Open Source license and is available for free.